 14 Aug What Trucking Companies Need to Know About Their Insurance

 Transportation presents many risks and exposures that come with day-to-day operations.
-I often discuss with my clients, and others in the trucking/logging field, important, but overlooked questions that are vital to understanding the insurance and needs of your business.
-I specialize in Transportation Risk and seek to help by offering solutions to the exposures companies face within this industries.
+Our brokers often discuss important but sometimes overlooked questions with clients in the trucking/logging industry.
+Though vital to understanding the insurance and needs of their business, these questions aren’t always discussed as they should be.
+We have brokers that specialize in Transportation Risk and seek to help our clients by offering solutions to the specific exposures companies face within these industries.

 Driver Shortage: How can I attract and retain quality drivers?

 How are you locating and recruiting your drivers?
-Depending on your location, sometimes it’s hard to find high quality drivers.
+Depending on your location, sometimes it’s hard to find high-quality drivers.
 Are you using social media to attract drivers efficiently?
 Are you taking advantage of LinkedIn, job fairs, social media, and strategic advertisement?
-Are you willing to accommodate quality drivers needs?
+Are you willing to accommodate quality drivers’ needs?
 Is your brand being built in an attractive way?
-As an industry expert, I am always looking at ways to add to my clients’ brand.
+As industry experts, our brokers are always looking for ways to bring value to our clients.

-Investing on the front end by recruiting millennials – Millennials have grown up with technology at their fingertips.
+Investing on the front end by recruiting millennials can actually be successful.
+Millennials grew up with technology at their fingertips.
 They want freedom, comradery, fulfillment and they want to make a difference in what they are doing.
-Selling financial freedom, and not having a desk job can be very appealing.
+Selling financial freedom and not just a desk job can appeal to this group.
 Is your company painting that picture and willing to invest in that generation?
-What does the future look like for a quality driver who stays with the company for the long haul (financial incentives, benefits, health of the organization, and the growth of the company)?
+What does the future look like for a quality driver who stays with the company for the long haul (financial incentives, benefits, the health of the organization, and the growth of the company)?

 Why is it important for my trucking company to be well covered?

-With just about everything else-you get what you pay for.
-Cheaper insurance is nice, but if it doesn’t offer you the protection that you need, then it’s not useful.
-Having inadequate insurance is a guessing game.
-It might work in the short run, but there are too many possible scenarios that will leave your business exposed.
+With just about everything else, you get what you pay for.
+If ‘cheaper insurance’ doesn’t offer you the coverage you need, then it won’t be ‘cheaper’ in the long run.
+Having inadequate insurance is a guessing game you don’t want to play.
+It might work in the short run, but there are too many losses or possible scenarios that will leave your business exposed and in trouble.
 When will a claim happen?
+Will that claim be covered?
 When will you need that extra insurance coverage?
-The answers to these questions are unpredictable, and that is why it’s important that your business is properly covered in the event of any scenario.
+The answers to these questions are unpredictable, and that is why it’s important that your business is properly covered in the event of a loss.

 What should I ask my insurance producer while looking for the best coverage?

-The best question that every trucking business owner should be asking their producer is, how can I mitigate the risk I currently have and improve risk management for the future?
+The question that every trucking business owner should be asking their broker is: how can I mitigate the risk I currently have?
+Furthermore, ask how you and your broker can improve risk management for the future?

-As an insurance producer, we are risk managers.
-I can sit down with your company, look at your business model and identify where all of your biggest risks and exposures lie.
-If you have this thought process when you approach your insurance needs, it improves the possibility of nullifying losses, which translates to premium decreases, and in the end, increases profitability.
+As insurance brokers, we are risk managers.
+We sit down with your company, look at your business model and identify where all of your biggest risks and exposures lie.
+We work to understand you.
+This approach allows us to improve the possibility of nullifying losses, which translates to premium decreases, and in the end, increases profitability.

 What are some overlooked kinds of insurance that I should have?

-Adequate Excess Layers: The main point is to protect your assets.
+Adequate Excess Layers: We want to protect your assets.
 The more trucks you have on the pavement, the more exposure you have to experience a substantial loss, especially in this space.
 You can have every safety program in-place with driver training methods, experienced drivers, new fleets with improved technology, familiarized routes…but, accidents can and will still happen – so you need adequate layers of protection.

-I see many mid-size fleet trucking companies without even a small excess layer on their auto, and they have 15 units running strong.
-I urge owners to consider getting higher limits than a combined single limit of a $1,000,000.
+We see many trucking companies with mid-size fleets without even a small excess layer on their auto, and they have 15 units running strong.
+We strongly urge owners to consider getting higher limits than a combined single limit of $1,000,000.

 Cyber Liability: Mid-sized to smaller fleets are easy targets considering many are unaware of just how easily their information can be accessed by hackers.
 Cyber breaches happen all the time where personal info (MVR’s, Social Security, customer lists, payment information, and personal information) is hacked.

 No one wants that phone call with their name being listed at the top of a suit because personal info was made public by criminals.
-Or equally as unpleasant, having to pay that ransom from being held hostage.
+Or equally as unpleasant, no one wants to pay that ransom from being held hostage.

 Think about this, also: you could be liable for the costs of a cyber attack even if your company wasn’t directly hacked.
-For example: if your company uses McLeod software, and McLeod is breached – not you – you are still at risk for steep costs associated with the ripple effects of customer information being compromised.
+For example: if your company uses a trucking-specific software, and that software company is breached – not you – you are still at risk for steep costs associated with the ripple effects of customer information being compromised.
 Insurance can help cover those costs when you have the proper policies in place.

-It’s 2020-it’s time for your business to have cyber liability coverage.
+It’s 2022-it’s time for your business to have cyber liability coverage!

 What factors influence rates for a trucking business?

-This is a question that I get all of the time.
+This is a question that our brokers get all of the time.
 Everyone is curious as to how much their insurance will cost their company.
 There are many factors that will influence your company’s insurance rates, with some of these factors influencing your rates more than others.

 A few of the influencing factors are: the truck driving experience of your employees, the ages of your operators, your company’s history of losses, your venture status and number of years in operation, the radius that your company will travel, what commodity or cargo is being hauled, the upkeep of your fleet, and the age of your fleet.

-Above all, you need to have an agent that values relationships with underwriters, and are able to go to bat on your behalf in the marketplace to paint your company’s story properly.
+Above all, you need to have an agent that values relationships with underwriters and is able to go to bat on your behalf in the marketplace to paint your company’s story properly.

-Overall, I would recommend finding an Agent who specializes in transportation risk, but ultimately find one that you can trust.
+Overall, we recommend finding an Agent who specializes in transportation risk, but ultimately find one that you can trust.
 Insurance companies can be volatile from year to year and every loss control and safety program can be put in place, but accidents happen when wheels hit the pavement.
-Having the right risk manager, can be one of the most profitable investments a company can make.
+Having the right risk manager can be one of the most profitable investments a company can make.

 Byars|Wright takes a unique approach to your risk management strategy, and we will adjust our plans depending on your business.
 Your relationship with your insurance agent is crucial to your success.